How To Rebuild Fallen Arches

 Restorative Practices

 Outside of movement, other restorative practices can also have a big impact on your foot health.
-For instance, icing your feet can help reduce inflammation and soothe painful areas—even just a few times a day can make a serious difference.
+For instance, icing your feet is an effective way to help sore feet by reducing inflammation and soothing painful areas.
+Even just a few times a day can make a serious difference in alleviating discomfort.

-If ice isn’t your thing (or if you live in a colder area where the idea of icing your feet isn’t appealing), you can also try gentle foot massages (emphasis on the gentle!) to help coax your foot back into an arch.
+If ice isn’t your thing (or if you live in a colder area where the idea of icing your feet isn’t appealing), you can also try gentle foot massages (emphasis on the gentle!) to help coax your foot back into a normal arch.

 For Fallen Arches, Flat Feet, and More, Choose Vionic